ExchangeBC/BCDevExchange-Programs/Programs/test.md

 --->

-#GovTogetherBC
+#Example Program
-GovTogetherBC is the hub for government engagement opportunities that need people to participate - to listen, get informed, and speak up.
+Example Program is an example program that is trying to encourange engagement with things - to listen, get informed, and speak up.
-It supports the government in its objective to become more transparent and accessible.
+It supports the Program Owner in its objective to become more transparent and accessible.
-The goal is to let people know what's being talked about in the province and plug them into ways they can get involved.
+The Program goal is to let people know what's being talked and help them get involved.

 ##At a Glance
 <!--- this contains all of the stuff on the first page, dashboard / roll up information --->

 ###New
-- Contest for supporting multilanguage engagement
+- Contest for supporting engagement
 - webAPI spec for geolocated anonymized users published as a BCDevExchange Exploration Draft

 ###Trending / Popular
-- v1 wordpress sortware framework on GitHub
+- v1 sortware framework on GitHub
 - Day-in-the-life persona video

 ###Showcase
 - Smartphone apps increase engagement, see the results from the latest trial
-- GovTogetherBC "winning" (because of you)
+- Our Example Program is "winning" (because of you)
 - Person-on-the-street perspectives (video)

 ###Blog
 - Data Y has been moved to Exploration stage, and now available in the Labs
-- randomcompany.com released a project based on webAPIs from GovTogetherBC
+- randomcompany.com released a project based on webAPIs from Example Program

 ###You've got mail
 - 2 Direct push listings need attention